Th3Tr1ckst3r/YaraDB/README.md

 # YaraDB
 The largest collection of Yara rules on Github.
 All sourced from https://github.com/InQuest/awesome-yara, packed into one repo.
+This collection has been parsed in two different way in order to remove duplicates, and to ensure the overall preservation of the yara rules themselves.
+Each file has been hashed prior to filtering in order to accurately remove duplicates.
+Each rule in each file has also been parsed by hashing each rule, in a greater effort to remove duplicates.